rehierl/node-tree-outliner/3-4-0-design-5.md

 However, it is still possible to define specific nodes (e.g. headings or an end marker node) that, when entered, end one or more presequent sections.
-The focus here is that such a node is optional and, because of that, not guaranteed to exist in all situations.
+The focus here is that such a node is optional and, because of that, not guaranteed to exist.

-Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from a subsequent heading/marker.
+Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from a subsequent optional heading/marker node.

 ### exit an ancestor of a top-level node